Skip to content

 --description TEXT Description for the security zone No

---tags LIST List of tags to apply to the security zone No
+--tags LIST List of tags to apply No

 --enable-user-id BOOLEAN Enable User-ID for this zone No